Haddie's Home fundraiser Saturday night

 “This is our first annual Hearts for Haddie’s fundraising event that we are going to be hosting yearly,” Hancock said.
 “Every year it’s going to be a different theme or a different style of how we’ll do it.”

-The event will begin at 3 p.m. at the Haddie’s location, 1451 Andrews Rd. in Opelika and conclude at 6 p.m.
+The event will begin at 3 p.m. at the Haddie’s, 1451 Andrews Road in Opelika, and end at 6 p.m.

-Items for the silent auction will include gift baskets, a week trip to Lake David, a signed basketball by Bruce Pearl and more.
+Items for the silent auction will include gift baskets, a week trip to Lake David, a signed basketball by Auburn University head coach Bruce Pearl and more.

 Post a comment as